Lodger agreement: licence to rent a room

 About this lodger agreement

-There is no requirement to have a formal written legal agreement with your lodger, but having one clarifies what the lodger can expect in the arrangement, and provides a reference point should any dispute occur in the future.
+There is no requirement to have a formal written legal agreement, but having one clarifies what the lodger can expect in the arrangement, and provides a reference point should any dispute occur in the future.

 Whether you’re renting a room to a friend for a month or two, or wanting a long term lodger, there are practical and legal advantages of having the rental terms in writing.

 In legal terminology, this document is called "a licence to occupy" and gives someone permission to live in a property without creating a tenancy.

 A tenancy agreement (such as an assured shorthold tenancy or AST) is often not appropriate for two reasons.

 Firstly, the landlord living in the same property as the “tenant” is one of the circumstances under the Housing Acts that automatically invalidates use of an AST.

 Secondly, even if an AST could be used, tenancies give the tenant greater rights to residence than necessary in lodging arrangements.